 This post is the second in a series on energetic cross-training.
-In the first post, we focused on how yoga and mediation are intimately linked.
+In the first post, we focused on how yoga and meditation are intimately linked.
 In this post, we focus on how yoga and moving practices can be linked.
 In the third post I talk about how everything fits together.

 Most people in the west just know about hatha yoga—very few are aware that China actually had an entire Yoga system.
 As Indian hatha yoga was classically a bridge to meditation, Taoist yoga or what we call Longevity Breathing Yoga, was a preliminary practice for other Taoist energy arts, including qigong, the three internal martial arts of tai chi, bagua and hsing-i, as well as Taoist meditation.

 What Taoist energy practice you started to learn or ended with was often determined by the teachers that were around you and your own interest in a subject.
 What makes Longevity Breathing Yoga unique – or any of the Taoist energy arts for that matter – is the incorporation of the 16 neigong (internal energy techniques) into the movements and postures.